YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 A transaction processing application makes a series of database updates.
 YottaDB executes these updates online or from data-driven logic, commonly called "batch."

 1. Online Update: An online update arrives at YottaDB as a message from a client.
-2. Driven by internal information, such as balances in end-of day, or external information, such as a list of checks from a clearinghouse.
+2. Driven by internal information, such as balances at end-of day, or external information, such as a list of checks from a clearinghouse.

 The processing model in each case is a transaction or a unit of work initiated by client input such as a request to transfer funds from one account to another, or as the next logical unit of work such as posting interest on the next account.
 This general model holds both for applications where users login directly to a host (perhaps using terminal emulation from a workstation) and those where a client communicates with a host server process.
 This section lists key considerations for a transaction processing application to: